 - The possession or consumption of alcoholic beverages by University students or their guests which does not occur at a University-sponsored event (governed by the Student Handbook and noted in this document);

-- The possession or consumption of alcoholic beverages by Coordinators of Residential Education (“CORE”) or their guests over the age of 21 in CORE apartments (governed by the CORE Staff Manual);
+- The possession or consumption of alcoholic beverages by Community Directors (“CD”) or their guests over the age of 21 in CD apartments (governed by the CD Staff Manual);

 - The possession or consumption of alcoholic beverages by University employees who reside in University apartments or their guests over the age of 21 in their assigned University apartments; or

-- The possession or consumption of alcoholic beverages at the University Residence by the President, his family, or his personal guests, or to events at the University Residence of ten or fewer persons.
+- The possession or consumption of alcoholic beverages at the University Residence by the President, their family, or their personal guests, or to events at the University Residence of ten or fewer persons.